Extrashee/testing-Forked-githubproperties/README.md

 > Hosted on netlify at [mistyfitness.netlify.app](https://todorec.netlify.app)

-## The different responsive views can be seen below
+## The different responsive views can be seen below: